arthurxavier/auth_api/README.md

 - **Login**:
   - Searches for the username and validates the password (individual search).

 Since the system will have more logins than registrations (especially because users will be logged out after a while), it makes more sense to prioritize individual searches.
-Therefore, I decided to store each user in a separate key in the format `user:<class>:<id>`.
+Therefore, I decided to store each user in a separate key in the format `<class>:<identifier>`.

 ### Final Structure:
 ```
-user:User:bob_doe -> "{"username": "bob_doe", "password_hash": "$2a$12$3aceHqD3d7b0BnZFRzgbUOR3", "created_at": 1738630522, "updated_at": 1738630522 }"
+user:bob_doe -> "{"username": "bob_doe", "password_hash": "$2a$12$3aceHqD3d7b0BnZFRzgbUOR3", "created_at": 1738630522, "updated_at": 1738630522 }"
-user:User:alice_smith -> "{"username": "alice_smith", "password_hash": "ZFRzgbUOR3F1wgMu8I19wK", created_at: 1738630652, "updated_at": 1738636722}"
+user:alice_smith -> "{"username": "alice_smith", "password_hash": "ZFRzgbUOR3F1wgMu8I19wK", created_at: 1738630652, "updated_at": 1738636722}"
 ```

 #### Advantages: